-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL's and Safeguarding Officer has details of children's social workers and relevant virtual school heads We have appointed a designated teacher, Mrs Kelly Smith (ksmith@penkethhigh.org) who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance and is supported by the LAC Champion Christine Stanley (cstanley@penkethhigh.org) The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
-As part of their role they will work closely with the Safeguarding Officer to ensure that all Safeguarding matter are dealt with promptly.
-Further details of arrangements for Looked after and previously looked after children are available in the Looked After and Previously Looked after children Policy.
+Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements • The DSL has details of children's social workers and relevant virtual school heads

+Angela Grace (Headteacher / DSL) is the designated adult who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+Further details of arrangements for Looked After and Previously Looked After children are available in the Looked After and Previously Looked After Children Policy.